tangjielong928/ReFineG/README.md

 Recommended GPU resources: 4 × NVIDIA A100 SXM4 / 80GB
 ```

-Since the **AdaSeq** framework and **vLLM** framework may have dependency conflicts, we strongly recommend setting them up in **two separate conda environments**.
+Since the supervised model training (AdaSeq sequence labeling framework we used) and vLLM framework may have dependency conflicts, we strongly recommend setting them up in **two separate conda environments**.
 This ensures reproducibility and does not affect the usage of the project.

 **Env 1: AdaSeq environment**